Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum Gravity Problem: Constrained BF theories

 \section{Constrained BF theories}

-BF theories are topological field theories, the extensions of which encode also the Palatini first-order formulation of General Relativity \cite{celada:bf,baez:introduction,baez:topological,witten:topological,atiyah:topological,ashtekar:review,freidel:topological,Capozziello:2012eu}.
-Given a four-dimensional Lorentzian manifold equipped with a principal $G$-bundle, the action for a BF theory (without cosmological constant term) is
+BF theories are topological field theories, the extensions of which encode also the Palatini first-order formulation of GR~\cite{celada:bf,baez:introduction,baez:topological,witten:topological,atiyah:topological,ashtekar:review,freidel:topological,Capozziello:2012eu}.
+On a four-dimensional Lorentzian manifold equipped with a principal $G$-bundle, the action of a BF theory (without the cosmological constant term) is

-where the trace is computed over the internal indices of the Lie algebra of $G$.
-The dynamical fields are the connection form $A$ for $G$, with curvature $F=dA+A\wedge A$ --- structure constants are here suppressed in the patterns of indices' contraction --- and a two-form $B$ taking values in the adjoint representation of $G$.
-The equations of motion are the Gauss constraint, as the generator of the gauge symmetries of $G$, and the curvature constraint, which imposes the flatness of the topological configurations.
-These are respectively
+where the trace is computed over the Lie algebra indices of $G$.
+The dynamical system comprises the connection form $A$ for $G$ --- with curvature $F=dA+A\wedge A$, where the structure constants are suppressed in the patterns of indices contractions --- and a two-form $B$ taking values in the adjoint representation of $G$.
+The equations of motion of the theory correspond to the Gauss constraint, which is the generator of the gauge symmetries of $G$, and the curvature constraint, which imposes the flatness of the topological configurations.
+These equations are respectively

-where $\mathcal{D}$ denotes the covariant derivative with respect to the connection $A$ in the form formalism.
-The action \eqref{eq:BF} is invariant not only under diffeomorphisms and gauge transformations, but also under shifts of the $B$ field of the form $B^{AB}\rightarrow B^{AB}+\mathcal{D}V^{AB}$, for any one-form $V$.
-This symmetry results in the absence of local degrees of freedom and, thus, in the topological invariance of the theory.\\
+where $\mathcal{D}$ denotes the covariant derivative with respect to the connection $A$.
+The action Eq.~\eqref{eq:BF} is invariant under diffeomorphisms and gauge transformations, but also under shifts of the $B$ field of the form $B^{AB}\rightarrow B^{AB}+\mathcal{D}V^{AB}$ for any one-form $V$.
+The main consequence of this symmetry is the absence of local degrees of freedom and, thus, the topological invariance of the theory.